Briansim74/Market-Making-Trading-System/research_findings.md

 - Validate and recalibrate the regime classifier.
 - Validate the live markout measurement pipeline.
 - Accumulate a sufficiently large live-fill dataset.
-- Test microprice alpha as a bounded fair-value and quote-skew adjustment.
+- Test microprice alpha as a bounded adjustment.
 - Train and validate the toxicity model out of sample.
 - Determine whether toxicity predictions improve realized execution economics.
 - Add residual alpha only if the existing signal stack leaves measurable unexplained information.